Mathematics (MATH)

 MATH 4370 Vector Analysis 3 SCH (3-0)

 Vector algebra and geometry.
 Scalar and vector products.
 Vector functions and motion in polar coordinates.
 Scalar and vector fields with applications to line and surface integrals.
-Prerequisites: MATH 3320 and MATH 3415 or their equivalents.
+Prerequisites: MATH 3415 and Instructor consent.

 MATH 4371 Laplace Transformation 3 SCH (3-0)

 An introduction to the theory of the Laplace Transformation.
 Applications to the solution of ordinary and partial differential equations, integral equations, difference equations and integro-differential equations.
+Exponential of a matrix with applications.
 An introduction to other types of integral transformations.
-Prerequisites: MATH 3320 and MATH 3415 or their equivalents.
+Prerequisites: MATH 3320 and MATH 3415.

 MATH 4372 Math for Physics and Eng I 3 SCH (3-0)